-In the acquisition from TLS FARO Focus S150, the integrated photographic camera was also enabled, ensuring an RGB information quality for each point x, y, z suitable for surface mapping.
-Each scan, performed in Medium or High mode according to the distance of the shooting range from the object, has provided an additional acquisition time of 4.00’ to allow the shooting of 16 frames for each camera location (coverage of 360°x320°, as for the scan angle).
-Before each photographic shot, the instrument was set with an average balance of colour and lighting for the shot, considering only the horizontal level for the balance of light conditions in the outdoor scans or the entire panoramic space for the interior scans.
-These measures have significantly influenced the acquisition campaign, duplicating the scanning times, but they have been still advantageous for the documentation purposes compared to a parallel photographic campaign from the ground, requiring further actions to integrate the photographic material into the spatial database.
-A number of 73 TLS scans have been realized to collect all external surfaces and to spatially connect the complex distribution of internal environments.
-The quality of scans has been performed at almost 2 mm of laser spot spacing till 5m height, and of almost 5 mm in the upper surfaces.
-The quality of TLS acquisition for the bell tower and the central dome has been favoured by the presence of the inner natural hill over the ruins of the roof, permitting a higher level of instrument position from the ground.
-The TLS metric survey from the ground guaranteed a coverage of 80 % of the morphological data on the structure.
+In the acquisition using a TLS FARO Focus S150, the integrated photographic camera was also enabled, ensuring a red, green, blue (RGB) information quality for each point (x, y, z) that is suitable for surface mapping.
+Each scan was performed in medium or high mode according to the distance of the shooting range from the object and provided an additional acquisition time of 4.00’ to allow for the shooting of 16 frames for each camera location (coverage of 360 ° × 320 ° for the scan angle).
+Prior to each photographic shot, the instrument was set with an average balance of colour and lighting while considering only the horizontal level for the balance of light conditions in the outdoor scans, or the entire panoramic space for the interior scans.
+These measures significantly affected the acquisition campaign in terms of duplicating the scanning times but were still more advantageous for the documentation purposes than a parallel photographic campaign from the ground, which requires further actions to integrate the photographic material into the spatial database.
+A total of 73 TLS scans were realised to collect all external surfaces and to spatially connect the complex distribution of the internal environments.
+The scans were performed at an approximate 2-mm laser spot spacing up to a height of 5 m, and close to 5 mm in the upper surfaces.
+The quality of TLS acquisition for the bell tower and the central dome was ensured by the presence of the inner natural hill over the ruins of the roof, which allowed for a higher instrument positioning above ground level.
+The TLS metric survey conducted from the ground guaranteed a coverage of 80 % of the morphological data related to the structure.

-The processing of the 7 source scans on the vaulted structure has provided an alignment procedure to obtain the unified TLS point cloud.
-Rotation and translation matrixes have been applied in semi-automatic mode by the cloud software (SCENE), in a cloud-to-cloud alignment set with values of 0.05 m of subsampling and n° 150 iterations for the alignment algorithm.
-The resulting values of alignment, characterizing the final integrated database, are presented in Table 1.
+The processing of the seven source scans on the vaulted structure provided an alignment procedure to obtain the unified TLS point cloud.
+Rotation and translation matrixes were then applied in semi-automatic mode via the cloud software (SCENE), using a cloud-to-cloud alignment set with values of 0.05 m in subsampling and n° 150 iterations for the alignment algorithm.
+The resulting values of alignment characterising the final integrated database are presented in Table 1.

 Table 1.
 Alignment values in cloud-to-cloud reference for TLS data.